 Traditional futures vs. Perpetual futures

-In traditional futures contracts, settlements occur on a monthly or quarterly basis - depending on the contract specifications.
+Typically, traditional futures contracts settle on a monthly or quarterly basis.
 At settlement, the contract price converges with the spot price, and all open positions expire.

 Perpetual contracts are widely offered by crypto-derivative exchanges, and it is designed similar to a traditional futures contract.
 Albeit, perpetual contracts offer a key difference.